Some new results on decidability for elementary algebra and geometry

-\Proof First note that variables are to be counted in a very frugal way, by ignoring variable binding and simply counting the number of distinct variable names that appear: so that, for example, $(\all{\Vv\;\Vw} \Vv + \Vw = \VO) \Imp (\all{\Vv} \Vv = \Vw)$ contains just two variables, $\Vv$ and $\Vw$.
+We now give the main theorem of this section.
+In this theorem, we need to count the number of vector variables in a formula.
+This is to be done in a very frugal way, by ignoring variable binding and simply counting the number of distinct variable names that appear labelled with the vector sort: so that, for example, $(\all{\Vv\;\Vw} \Vv + \Vw = \VO) \Imp (\all{\Vv} \Vv = \Vw)$ contains just two variables, $\Vv$ and $\Vw$.